vmtk/SlicerExtension-VMTK/CurveCenterlineExtraction/README.md

 The 'Flood filling' effect will be applied at each point in this slice view.
 The current offset will be changed consequently.

+**Output segmentation node**

+If no segmentation node is specified, one will be created, and it will persist across runs.
+An arbitrary segmentation node may also be provided.
+Segments will be added to the segmentation node, one for each input curve.

 **Input tube diameter**

 This value should be slightly greater than the maximum estimated diameter of the artery.